Books by Charles Boeckman

 - Pulp Adventures #29: "The Absent Corpse"

 He wrote westerns and mystery/suspense stories.
-With his Texas background, western stories flowed out of him.
+His Texas background — Born in San Antonio, in a hospital not far from the Alamo — western stories flowed out of him.
 His name soon appeared on many pulp magazines on newsstands every month, but he is most closely identified with the crime digest magazines of the 1950s like Manhunt and Justice.

 Eventually, he led his own jazz band.
 His wife Patti was a fellow musician and writer.
 She wrote several novels for the “Silhouette” line in the 1980s, and a few were co-authored with him.
 (One editor claimed men could not write romance stories.)